The Many Modes of Richard Armitage Fans

 I thought this objectification phase might be passing, and then the Russian site comes with this:

-I had to throw in the chair to give your senses a break.
+I threw the chair in to give your senses a break.

 Uh, yeah.
 That is all.
 No, wait!
 What was I saying about being okay with the maternal feelings?
 Nix that.